-The headteacher will inform the governing board and LA, without delay, of the following:
+The headteacher will inform the Governing Body and LA, without delay, of the following:

-- Any permanent exclusions (including where a fixed-period exclusion (suspension) is followed by a decision to permanently exclude the child). - Any exclusions which would result in the pupil being excluded for more than five school days in a term (or more than 10 lunchtimes) - Any exclusions which would result in the pupil being absent from an examination or national curriculum test.
+- Any permanent exclusions (including where a suspension is followed by a decision to permanently exclude the child). - Any suspensions which would result in the pupil being excluded for more than five school days in a term (or more than 10 lunchtimes). - Any suspensions or exclusions which would result in the pupil being absent from an examination or national curriculum test.

-For any exclusions, other than those above, the headteacher will notify the governing board and LA once per term.
-All notifications to the governing board and LA will include the reasons for exclusion and the duration of any fixed-period exclusion.
-If the child who is excluded lives outside the LA in which the school is located, the headteacher will notify the pupil's 'home authority'.
+For any suspensions and exclusions, other than those above, the headteacher will notify the Governing Body and LA once per term.
+All notifications to the Governing Body and LA will include the reasons for suspension or exclusion and the duration of any suspension.
+If the child who is suspended or excluded lives outside the LA in which the school is located, the headteacher will notify the pupil's 'home authority'.